Why is my Garbage Disposal Leaking?

 Fixing Leaks from the Top and Side Areas

-When replacing components, peel off the old rubber gasket from the removed unit.
-Position the new gasket exactly where the old one sat.
-This creates a proper seal when you reassemble the parts.
+7. Replace gaskets if needed: When replacing components, peel off the old rubber gasket from the removed unit.
+Position the new gasket exactly where the old one sat to create a proper seal when you reassemble the parts.

 Preventive Maintenance and Regular Checks